Feriman22/portscan-protection/README.md

 # Portscan Protection (Linux)

 ## Description
 Hackers and kiddie scripts are always scanning servers, looking for open ports.
 If they find one (for example your SSH port), they will try to break it.
-This script helps you avoid to become a victim of portscan attack on Linux systems with built in firewall (iptables) protection.
+This script helps you avoid becoming a victim of portscan attack on Linux systems with built-in firewall (iptables) protection.
 If they try too quickly knocking on ports, the script will block the attacker's IP address in the iptable automagically.

 ![Screenshot](https://raw.githubusercontent.com/Feriman22/portscan-protection/master/portscan-protection-screenshot.png)